 In a random wave train, the process of energy dissipation due to wave breaking is extremely complex.
 If it were possible to plot a time series of the instantaneous dissipation rate at a given location, this would show intermittent peaks with random height and spacing, which cannot be described in a deterministic way.
-Even when a moving average is applied over some short-wave periods, the slowly-varying dissipation rate will still have a random component.
-However, we can expect this slowly-varying dissipation rate to also have a systematic component which depends on slowly-varying characteristics of the short waves, in particular the wave energy.
+Even when a moving average is applied over some shortwave periods, the slowly varying dissipation rate will still have a random component.
+However, we can expect that this slowly varying dissipation rate will also have a systematic component which depends on slowly varying characteristics of the short waves, in particular the wave energy.
 This systematic component, which is the expected value of the dissipation rate per unit area, D, can itself be seen as the product of two components:

-$$D = P{b} D{b}$$ [1]
+$$D = P{\rm b} D{\rm b} \tag{1}$$